 Defence seeks to manage heritage values on its estate consistent with the principles and requirements of Commonwealth heritage legislation.
 This includes the identification and management of risks to heritage during the planning, development and operation of Defence facilities (including bases and training areas).

 Defence is responsible for an important legacy that has been built up through its history: a legacy of land, places, buildings, memories and stories.
 Together these makeup a rich and valued heritage.
 Australia's development and that of the Defence Forces are intrinsically linked and Defence is the steward of the nation's largest land and property portfolio.
 Defence property includes places with natural and biodiversity values, places important to Indigenous people, places significant for their Defence history and places that are important to Australia's history and cultural life.
 Many places have multiple values.

 To find out more, contact the Director of Environmental and Heritage Policy Development (DEHPD).
-The Assistant Directors Environment and Sustainability (ADES) and Estate Environmental Officers (EEO) support this role in the Regions.
+The Assistant Directors Environment and Sustainability (ADES) and Environment and Sustainability Managers (ESM) and Officers (ESO) support this role in the Regions.